 Access to independent, high-quality, authenticated, explanatory journalism underpins a functioning democracy.
 Our aim is to allow for better understanding of current affairs and complex issues.
 And hopefully allow for a better quality of public discourse and conversations.

 We have introduced new protocols and controls to help rebuild trust in journalism.
 All authors and editors sign up to our Editorial Charter.
 And all contributors must abide by our Community Standards policy.
 We only allow authors to write on a subject on which they have proven expertise, which they must disclose alongside their article.
 Authors’ funding and potential conflicts of interest must be disclosed.
 Failure to do so carries a risk of being banned from contributing to the site.

-The Conversation started in Melbourne, Victoria, by two co-founders: Andrew Jaspan and Jack Rejtman.
+The Conversation was started in Melbourne, Victoria, by two co-founders: Andrew Jaspan and Jack Rejtman.
 The innovative technology platform and development team is based in the university and research precinct of Carlton.

 Our Global Newsroom is based in New York.
 We also have editors in Paris and Tokyo.
 Our team is part of an international network of editors from our dedicated sites in Australia, the UK, US, Africa, France and Canada.

 We believe in open access and the free-flow of information.
 The Conversation is a free resource: free to read (we’ll never go behind a paywall), and free to share or republish under Creative Commons.
 All you need to do is follow our simple guidelines.
 We have also become an indispensable media resource: providing free content, ideas and talent to follow up for press, web, radio or TV.

 Sincere thanks go to the Carnegie Corporation of New York which is providing initial support for our Global edition.